Laterunner/Chess_Game_Tracker/README.md

 The Chessboard is identified by a method described by Murat Sahin 2023 (1) using a cascade of Canny Edge Detection and Hough Line Transform.
 After the corner coordinates are found the board image is  warped to a square of 800x800 pixels.
 Now assigning coordinates to the 64 sqaures is greatly faciliated.

-FEN (Forsyth Edwards Notation)is used to describe chess positions.
+FEN (Forsyth Edwards Notation) is used to describe chess positions.
 Moves are described their by origin and destination square (which is UCI notation).
 Normal chessgames always begin with a unique starting position:

 	FEN = "rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1"

-This FEN string can be converted to an image using fen-to-png Toby Adewoye 2019 (2) and rapidly displayed.
+This FEN string can be converted to an image using fen-to-png from Toby Adewoye 2019 (2) and rapidly displayed.

 The next step is move detection.
 For move detection images of the board before and after each move are taken.
 These two images are processed with a apropriate color filters and masks to  obtain four images: